 Year: 2025

-Hole in the Water is an ongoing artist book series that fuses archival, found, and personally taken photographs into a fragmented and fluid narrative.
-At its core lies the motif of a black hole, an orifice or opening , that operates as both literal void and metaphorical passage.
-The “hole” suggests multiple registers of meaning: from absence and erasure to the queering of space itself.
-It evokes the symbolism of a queer glory hole , intimacy, anonymity, and desire , reimagined within the contexts of maritime labor, historical memory, and geopolitical conflict.
+Hole in the Water is an ongoing artist book series that fuses archival, found, and personally taken photographs into a fragmented, fluid narrative.
+At its core is the motif of a black hole—an orifice or opening that operates as both void and passage.
+This “hole” moves across registers of meaning, from absence and erasure to the queering of space, evoking intimacy, anonymity, and desire within the contexts of maritime labor, historical memory, and geopolitical tension.

-The book weaves images of Filipino seafarers at work, archival queer photographs of sailors in their nakedness, and scenes of tension at sea, such as Filipino fishermen clashing with Chinese ships.
-These are layered with depictions of Chinese scholarly rocks, creating a porous visual field where geology, history, and identity converge.
-Each photograph functions as a portal, inviting viewers to peer into thresholds where intimacy and labor, politics and desire, intersect.
+The book weaves together images of Filipino seafarers at work, archival queer photographs of sailors, and scenes of conflict at sea, including tensions between Filipino fishermen and Chinese vessels.
+These are layered with images of Chinese scholarly rocks, creating a porous visual field where geology, history, and identity converge.
+Each photograph functions as a threshold where intimacy and labor, politics and desire intersect.

-Informed by ongoing engagements with queer temporality and the precarities of labor at sea, Hole in the Water constructs an edited picture book that unsettles dominant narratives of maritime life.
-By aligning the queer symbolism of the glory hole with the vast, untamed sea — and layering this with ecological attunement, the work opens new spaces for reflection on desire, memory, and entangled histories.
+Informed by queer temporality and the precarities of life at sea, Hole in the Water unsettles dominant maritime narratives.
+Mussel Thinking subtly informs the work, shaping how images accumulate, filter, and sediment meaning over time.
 Resisting mastery and fixed representation, the book invites viewers to linger in absence, to read through rupture, and to consider what it means to know through unknowing.

 Series of 50